chrisbrickey/equity-portfolio/README.md

 ## Future Development
-- Live Update: Portfolio updates every 5 seconds
-- Up/Down Indicator: Alongside the last trade price show, user sees a green up arrow or red down arrow depending on whether it's gone up or down since the last quote
 - Multiple Portfolios: Users can own multiple portfolios
+- Live Update: Portfolio updates every 5 seconds without redirect or reload.
 - Authentication: System can handle multiple users and provide reasonable level of security
 - Currency Conversion: User can view values in currencies other than USD
+- Up/Down Indicator: Alongside the last trade price show, user sees a green up arrow or red down arrow depending on whether it's gone up or down since the last quote